Learn to Code with Fantasy Football (LTCWFF) — available at fantasycoding.com — is a book I wrote mostly over the Summer of 2019.

 As far as criticism (which I embrace — it's the most efficient way to make the book better by far), I've had a few people spot typos, which I expected given I never formally hired a copy editor.
 One benefit of the ebook format is I can fix them and rerelease it immediately, which I've done as they've come up.

 Initially I didn't include any end of chapter exercises or problems, and I heard from a few people who wanted to be able to test themselves on the material.
 So recently I went back and added more than 100 problems with full solutions (most of them code).

-I think there are people in other sports who would appreciate a similar book, and I'm working on a baseball (to be followed potentially by basketball and soccer) version now.
+I think there are people in other sports who would appreciate a similar book.
+I've released a baseball version and may do other sports depending on interest.

 I also think the material may be good enough as a general purpose (non sports related) introduction to Python, Pandas and general data science practices.
 I've had a few readers who didn't know anything about football (much less fantasy football) read this book and get a lot out of it, which makes me think that may be a promising avenue.
 If I did that, I may explore working with a traditional publisher as well.